Inflation and Leptogenesis in a $U(1)$-enhanced supersymmetric model: Introduction

 Since astrophysical and cosmological observations have increasingly placed tight constraints on parameters for axion, neutrino, and inflation including the amount of reheating, it is in time for a new scenario on axion and neutrino to mount such interesting challenges, see also Ref.\,\cite{Ahn:2014gva, Ahn:2016hbn}.
 In a theoretical point of view axion physics including neutrino physics requires new gauge interactions and a set of new fields that are SM singlets.
 Thus in extensions of the SM, sterile neutrinos and axions could naturally be introduced, {\it e.g.}, in view of $U(1)$ symmetry.
-As a new paradigm to explain the aforementioned fundamental challenges, in this paper we investigate a minimal and economic supersymmetric extension of SM for a lucid explanation of inflation and leptogenesis, which can be realized within the framework\,\footnote{Here the flavored Peccei-Quinn (PQ) symmetry $U(1)_X$ embedded in the non-Abelian $A_4$ finite group\,\cite{Ma:2001dn} could economically explain the mass hierarchies of quarks and leptons including their peculiar mixing patterns as well as provide a neat solution to the strong CP problem and its resulting axion\,\cite{Ahn:2016hbn}.} of $G\equiv SM\times U(1)_X\times A_4$.
+As a new paradigm to explain the aforementioned fundamental challenges, in this paper we investigate a minimal and economic supersymmetric extension of SM for an explanation of inflation and leptogenesis, which can be realized within the framework\,\footnote{Here the flavored Peccei-Quinn (PQ) symmetry $U(1)_X$ embedded in the non-Abelian $A_4$ finite group\,\cite{Ma:2001dn} could economically explain the mass hierarchies of quarks and leptons including their peculiar mixing patterns as well as provide a neat solution to the strong CP problem and its resulting axion\,\cite{Ahn:2016hbn}.} of $G\equiv SM\times U(1)_X\times A_4$.
 All renormalizable and nonrenormalizable operators allowed by such gauge symmetries, non-Abelian discrete symmetry, and $R$-parity exist in the superpotential as in Ref.\,\cite{Ahn:2016hbn}.
-Here we stress that, as shown in Ref.\cite{Ahn:2016hbn} by numerical analysis for the active neutrinos based on the present model, the values of atmospheric ($\theta_{23}$) and Dirac CP phase ($\delta_{CP}$) together with well-fitted solar $\theta_{12}$ and reactor $\theta_{13}$ mixing angles have a remarkable coincidence with the most recent data by the NO$\nu$A\,\cite{Adamson:2017qqn} and/or T2K\,\cite{Abe:2017uxa} experiments.
-We assume throughout that the model can be derived as consistent type IIB string vacuum.
-In such a vacuum, as shown in Ref.\,\cite{Ahn:2016hbn} the $U(1)_X$-mixed anomalies such as $U(1)_X$-$[U(1)_Y]^2$, $U(1)_X$-$[SU(2)_L]^2$, $U(1)_X$-$[SU(3)_C]^2$, and $U(1)_Y$-$[U(1)_X]^2$ have been cancelled by appropriate shifts of Ramond-Ramond axions in the bulk\,\cite{Sagnotti:1992qw}.
-And since non-perturbative quantum gravitational effects spoil the axion solution to the strong CP problem\,\cite{Kamionkowski:1992mf, Dvali:2005an}, in order to eliminate such breaking effects of the axionic shift symmetry by gravity the author in Ref.\,\cite{Ahn:2016hbn} has imposed an $U(1)_X\times[gravity]^2$ anomaly cancellation condition\,\cite{Ahn:2016hbn} in a way that no axionic domain-wall problem occurs, thereby additional sterile neutrinos are introduced.
+Since non-perturbative quantum gravitational effects spoil the axion solution to the strong CP problem\,\cite{Kamionkowski:1992mf, Dvali:2005an}, in order to eliminate such breaking effects of the axionic shift symmetry by gravity the author in Ref.\,\cite{Ahn:2016hbn} has imposed an $U(1)_X\times[gravity]^2$ anomaly cancellation condition\,\cite{Ahn:2016hbn} in a way that no axionic domain-wall problem occurs, thereby additional sterile neutrinos are introduced.
 Such sterile neutrinos are light or heavy and do not participate in the weak interaction.
 Moreover, the latest results\,\cite{Planck2014} from Planck and Baryon Acoustic Oscillations (BAO) show that the contribution of light sterile neutrinos to $N^{\rm eff}_{\nu}$ at the Big-Bang Nucleosynthesis (BBN)\,\cite{BBN} era is negligible; such neutrinos may play a crucial role as a bridge between leptogenesis and new neutrino oscillations along with high energy cosmic events.
-As demonstrated in Ref.\,\cite{Ahn:2016typ}, by introducing two gauged $U(1)$ symmetries in the context of supersymmetric moduli stabilization based on type IIB string theory, three size moduli and one axionic partner with positive masses are stabilized while leaving two axions massless.
-The two massless axion directions are gauged by the $U(1)$ gauge interactions, and such gauged flat directions are removed through the Stuckelberg mechanism, leaving behind low energy symmetries which are anomalous global $U(1)_{X_i}$.